Terms & Conditions

 We will normally credit you with interest on any funds we hold in our client account on your behalf.
 Our policy on the payment of interest is as follows:

-We will not account for interest on money held for the payment of a professional disbursement, once the intended recipient has requested a delay in settlement.
-Nor will we account for interest on money held for the Legal Services Commission.
+- We will not account for interest on money held for the payment of a professional disbursement, once the intended recipient has requested a delay in settlement.
+Nor will we account for interest on money held for the Legal Aid Agency.

 We cannot accept cash payments in excess of £500.00 except by special arrangement.